GLUE: Coordinating Pre-Trained Generative Models for System-Level Design: Conclusion

 \section{Conclusion}

-We propose \ac{GLUE} models.
+In this paper, we propose \ac{GLUE} models.
 These orchestrate \textit{frozen}, \textit{pre-trained} subsystem models (wings, fuselage, internals) to generate feasible, high-performing, and diverse system-level designs.
-We showcase this method on a high-dimensional, non-convex, tightly constrained \ac{UAV} problem that approximates real engineering settings.
-Two training paradigms are compared: \textit{(i)} Data-Driven, which uses state-of-the-art generative architectures (\ac{cVAE}, \ac{MDD-GAN}, OT-GAN, \ac{DDPM}) as \ac{GLUE} models and is trained on datasets of optimized designs, and \textit{(ii)} Data-Free, which uses a differentiable geometry layer to backpropagate constraint and objective gradients directly into the \ac{GLUE} model, eliminating the need for pre-generated datasets.
+We showcase this method on a high-dimensional, non-convex, tightly constrained \ac{UAV} problem that captures key coordination challenges of multi-component engineering design.
+Two training paradigms are compared: \textit{(i)} Data-Driven, which uses state-of-the-art generative architectures (\acs{cVAE}, \acs{MDD-GAN}, \acs{OT-GAN}, \acs{DDPM}) as \ac{GLUE} models and is trained on datasets of optimized designs, and \textit{(ii)} Data-Free, which uses a differentiable geometry layer to backpropagate constraint and objective gradients directly into the \ac{GLUE} model, eliminating the need for pre-generated datasets.
 Both paradigms are benchmarked against baseline latent-space optimization algorithms (\ac{TuRBO}-\ac{iGD} and \ac{ALM}-\ac{GD}).

-When trained without an explicit diversity loss, \ac{DF}-\ac{GLUE} more reliably converges to the global optimum than both optimizers, with \ac{ALM}-\ac{GD} particularly prone to getting trapped in local minima.
-However, while \ac{DF}-\ac{GLUE} shows strong performance and promising feasibility, optimization algorithms still achieve slightly stricter satisfaction of constraints. \ac{DF}-\ac{GLUE} is orders of magnitude more computationally efficient than data-driven \ac{GLUE} models.
-It reuses gradient information at every geometry evaluation, whereas the optimizers used to generate training data for data-driven methods discard intermediate trajectories and retain only final designs.
-Ablation studies show that subsystem model quality strongly influences \ac{DF}-\ac{GLUE}'s ability to produce feasible designs.
-Enforcing smoother $z_i \!\to\! x_i$ mappings (\textit{e.g.}, via \ac{SN} in the fuselage model) improves constraint satisfaction and optimality at a slight cost of subsystem diversity.
-Mode collapse induced by equality constraints is best mitigated by inner gradient-descent solvers on selected constraint subsets, with additional gains from constraint smoothing and tolerancing.
+When trained without an explicit diversity loss, \ac{DF}-\ac{GLUE} consistently converges to the best observed optimum, suggesting reduced sensitivity to local minima, especially compared to gradient-based optimization (\ac{ALM}-\ac{GD}).
+However, while \ac{DF}-\ac{GLUE} shows strong performance and promising feasibility, optimization algorithms still achieve slightly tighter constraint satisfaction. \ac{DF}-\ac{GLUE} is orders of magnitude more computationally efficient than data-driven \ac{GLUE} models, as it fully exploits gradient information from every forward pass.
+Ablation studies show that equality constraints pose a fundamental challenge for \ac{GLUE}, which we attribute to their zero-measure feasibility set making them disproportionately hard to satisfy.
+Subsystem model attributes (smoothness, disentanglement, diversity) directly affect equality constraint tractability. \ac{GLUE} training strategies (tolerancing, smoothing, and inner optimizers) help mitigate this at the optimizer level, though robust handling of equality constraints remains an open challenge.